-Is a toothache considered a dental emergency?
+Do you consider a toothache a dental emergency?

-In most cases a toothache will disappear on its own without treatment.
-However, if the pain worsens or lasts over two days, you should probably call us for help.
-This could be a sign of major problem such as tooth decay, an infection, or an abscess tooth.
-Call us as soon as you can and we will see as soon as possible to help you find relief from your tooth pain.
+In most cases, a toothache will disappear on its own without treatment.
+However, if the pain worsens or lasts over two days, you should call us for help.
+This could indicate a major problem such as tooth decay, an infection, or an abscessed tooth.
+We will see you as soon as possible to help you find relief from your tooth pain.